A Cut Above The Rest

-Starting early to save for retirement is the key for growing a substantial nest egg to retire early.
+Starting early to save for retirement is the key to growing a substantial nest egg to retire early.
 A retirement plan can be simple, start off early with a small contribution, then increase it by a set percentage each year to achieve your retirement goal.
 The benefit of diversified investing over a long period of time with the compounding effect can be huge.

-At age 25, If you start off with saving 2000 dollars yearly and increase the savings by 1000 dollars each year until you max out the 401k, with diversified investing, you can have a nest egg of 1 million dollars by the age 55.
+At age 25, If you start off with saving 2000 dollars yearly and increase the savings by 1000 dollars each year until you max out the 401k, with diversified investing, you can have a nest egg of 1 million dollars by the age of 55.

 2. Take advantage of employer’s match of retirement contributions

 A vast majority of employers offer to match your contributions to your employer-sponsored retirement savings plan up to a set percentage of your salary.
 You can take advantage of this valuable benefit from employer to ramp up on your retirement savings.
 Contribution of pre-tax dollars to a retirement savings plan may not be quite burdensome as taxes will be deferred on the contribution amount.

 3. Invest in a well-diversified portfolio of stocks and bonds